trileminh94/notes/shopee.md

 - [] https://www.freecodecamp.org/news/database-indexing-at-a-glance-bb50809d48bd/

+> Note to utilize mysql index
+- Column must be isolation, it mean that the column must not be part of an expression or be inside a function call in query
+- Prefix index and selective index: the good thing is to choose the long enough to give good selective and short enough to use less space
+- Selective = cardinality / row -> the greater selective the better to chose (choose the prefix give the selective closest to the selective of using full column)
+- Selective of unique index is 1 -> it is very good
+- key and index in mysql is the same

 ### Replica
 > Properties of replica?
 - Many replicas can connect to a single master and stay in sync with it, and a